kwkraus/HOW-Sessions/sessions/selenium/docs/4-Advanced Testing.md

 - TimeSpan will wait UNTIL condition is met, so if condition is met in milliseconds, you don't have to wait for entire configured timeout.

-### Calling Javascript
+### Calling JavaScript

 There are times when executing JavaScript to initiate a behavior is appropriate.
-Here we will execute javascript that lives in our Page Object and then demonstrate how to work with Alerts, which are not part of the DOM.
+Here we will execute JavaScript that lives in our Page Object and then demonstrate how to work with Alerts, which are not part of the DOM.

 Add the following method to the HomePage Page Object.
 This is just a simple alert with our own text that gets closed.